NSLS-II/scientific-python-cookiecutter/docs/source/index.rst

 become unwieldy to manage, update, and share with collaborators?
 This tutorial is for you.

+See this lightning talk from Scipy 2018 for a short overview of the motivation for and scope of this tutorial.

+.. youtube:: 1HDq7QoOlI4?start=1961

 Starting from a working, full-featured template, you will:

 * Move your code into a version-controlled, installable Python package.